 AirDoctor 3000 comes with two lights.
 One is for the UltraHEPA filter, and the second is for the Carbon filter.
 Lights alert you when the filter needs to be replaced.

 Night mode dims the control panel so you can sleep better.
 It is a simple but necessary feature if you use AirDoctor in the bedroom.
 I have no problem sleeping with all lights on, but my wife would love this feature if we used this air purifier.

 AirDoctor 3000 Noise Level

 Air Doctor is equipped with WhisperJet Fans; they are 30% quieter than other fans.

 The Air Doctor 3000 purifier will be ideal if you search for something quiet.
 It is quiet when the fans are on the low or medium settings, and the rate is around 39 dB.
 Anything below 40dB is considered to be quiet.

 However, if the fans are turned on in the high or turbo settings, the noise level can increase to around 59 dB.
 That’s like an ordinary spoken conversation.

 We can compare AirDoctor noise to other home appliances.
-For example, a refrigerator works with about 50dB of noise, an air conditioner 50-75dB, dishwasher 55-70dB.
+For example, a refrigerator works with about 50dB of noise, an air conditioner 50-75dB, and a dishwasher 55- 70 dB.

 Most appliances, such as vacuum cleaners, hair dryers, etc., are louder.

 AirDoctor 3000 Power Consumption

 On the lowest fan speed, AirDoctor 3000 consumes only 11 watts; on the highest, 110 watts.
 That’s less than the industry’s average.

 Remember that AirDoctor works only a few minutes on the highest fan speed and then switches to a lower one.
 So it doesn’t consume 110 watts all the time.

 But if you have a 55” TV, you consume 116 watts every hour because that’s how much energy it takes.
 Let’s take, for example, another device – a desktop computer.
 Depending on its parameters, it consumes even more than 100-450 watts.

 Let’s make a quick calculation.
 Let’s say you use AirDoctor 24/7, and the electricity cost is $0.12 per kWh, the average price in the USA.